The less like other people you are, the more appealing you will be as a potential leader.

 You can orchestrate what you will say, how you will understand, and direct the whole scenario if you can de-center yourself.

-The only reliable antidote is de-centering.
 The more you can see the world from outside yourself, the better you will be as a communicator.
 The more you can see other people as they see themselves and their worlds, the more effective you will be.

 It is a real achievement, this de-centering.
 You must learn how to do it if you intend to be a successful leader.